- What Is It?

 What is dry mouth?

-Dry mouth, also called xerostomia, is a condition that usually results from decreased production of saliva.
-At times, xerostomia can make it difficult to speak and may lead to malnutrition.
-Extreme dry mouth and salivary gland dysfunction can produce significant and permanent mouth and throat disorders and can impair a person's quality of life.
+Extreme dry mouth and salivary gland dysfunction can produce significant anxiety, permanent mouth, and throat disorders, and can impair a person's quality of life.

 What causes dry mouth?